-- All matrons and drivers will be subject to temperature check before the start of the morning round. - All our matrons will be provided with handheld thermometers to check the temperature of all bus passengers, - Make sure your child is wearing the mask. - Students will have their temperature scanned by the bus matron before getting onto the bus. - Your child (from KG till Y/G 3) must be accompanied by an adult who will take him/her back if he/she has any symptoms or did not pass the temperature check. - The bus will not afford to wait in case the child's temperature exceeds 37.5 and the parent still believes he/she is normal and needs time to cool down. - All passengers, including matrons and drivers, will be wearing masks.
+- All matrons and drivers will be subject to temperature check before the start of the morning round. - All our matrons will be provided with handheld thermometers to check the temperature of all bus passengers, - Make sure your child is wearing the mask. - Students will have their temperature scanned by the bus matron before getting onto the bus.

+Your shild (from VC till V/C 2) must be accompanied by an adult who will take him (har back if be (she has any symptoms or did not pass the temperature check.

+- The bus will not afford to wait in case the child's temperature exceeds 37.5 and the parent still believes he/she is normal and needs time to cool down. - All passengers, including matrons and drivers, will be wearing masks.